hritikkhatri/slot_alarm/README.md

-you can install the andrid app by downloading app-release.apk.
+you can install the android app by downloading app-release.apk.